luzusomuch/buillt-ionic/builder-ionic/README.md

     -npm install -g gulp
     -npm install

-These cmd is use for our latest version
+These cmds are use for our latest version
     -npm install -g ionic //This cmd use to update current version of ionic cli to latest -ionic io init
     -ionic plugin add ionic-plugin-deploy